ember-learn/guides-source/guides/release/components/template-tag-format.md

 ## Writing template tag components

 Just like with separate JavaScript and Glimmer template files, the template tag format has the concept of template-only components and class-based components.
-Let's take a closer look at how they compare between both component formats in the next section.
+Let's take a closer look at how these concepts compare between both component formats in the next section.

 ### Template-only components